Alain MARCIANO

 RESEARCH AREAS

-Recent History of Economics, Law and Economics, Public Choice
+History of Recent Economic Science, Law and Economics, Public Choice

-• First, coordination mechanisms between individuals, and more specifically when spontaneous coordination is possible—how norms emerge and regulate individual interactions; what is the "domain" of informal norms, their properties and limits.
-In this context, I am currently working on a theory of "bad taste" (how behaviors in bad taste limit coordination between agents).
+• First, coordination mechanisms among individuals—and more specifically, when spontaneous coordination is possible—how norms emerge and regulate individual interactions; what constitutes the “domain” of informal norms, and what their properties and limitations are.
+In this context, I am currently working on a theory of “bad taste” (specifically, how behaviors in poor taste limit coordination among agents).

 • Second, the history and methodology of law and economics and Public Choice.
 The focus is on the contributions of the founding fathers (Coase, Posner, Calabresi).
-My most important project is a biography of the 1986 Nobel Prize winner in economics, James Buchanan.
+My most significant project is a biography of James Buchanan, winner of the 1986 Nobel Prize in Economics.

 •

-History of Recent Economics, Law and Economics, Public Choice.
+History of Modern Economics, Law and Economics, Public Choice.

 • My research has two aspects.
-First, I am interested in mechanisms of coordination among individuals—how individuals devise norms, rules, or institutions to organize their interactions.
-I study the "domain" of informal norms, their virtues, and limits to see when spontaneous coordination is possible and successful.
-I am currently working on a theory of "distasteful" behaviors to see how distastefulness may endanger spontaneous coordination.
+First, I am interested in the mechanisms of coordination among individuals—how individuals devise norms, rules, or institutions to organize their interactions.
+I study the “domain” of informal norms, their strengths and limitations, to determine when spontaneous coordination is possible and successful.
+I am currently working on a theory of “distasteful” behaviors to see how distastefulness may jeopardize spontaneous coordination.

-• Second, I am interested in the history and methodology of law and economics; in this area, I am interested in the history of recent economics with a focus on law and economics and public choice.
-I am writing a biography of the 1986 Nobel Prize laureate, James Buchanan.
+• Second, I am interested in the history and methodology of law and economics; in this area, I am particularly interested in the history of modern economics, with a focus on law and economics and public choice.
+I am writing a biography of James Buchanan, the 1986 Nobel laureate.